Upper Limb Robotic Training Program

 Will I experience any harm from participating in this type of robotic training?

 Participants may experience sore muscles or aches similar to after effects of general exercise.
-Over-the-counter pain relievers or muscle relaxers usually alleviate the symptoms.
 However, you should consult your physician regarding the possible effects and only follow your doctor’s recommendations, as individual results may vary.

 How long after training ceases will my improvements last?